fracpete/dataset-weights-weka-package/README.md

 * `weka.filters.unsupervised.attribute.ModifyAttributeWeights`
 * `weka.filters.unsupervised.instance.ModifyInstanceWeights`

-Available schemes for *attribute* weights:
+Available modifiers for *attribute* weights:
 * `PassThrough` - dummy, does nothing
 * `FixedValue` - applies the user-specified weight to selected range of attributes

-Available schemes for *instance* weights:
+Available modifiers for *instance* weights:
 * `PassThrough` - dummy, does nothing
 * `FixedValue` - applies the user-specified weight to selected range of rows
+* `FromAttribute` - uses the values from a numeric attribute as weights